frontendpatterns/frontendpatterns.dev/src/content/patterns/virtual-scrolling.md

 ## Solution

-Apply the Virtual Scrolling pattern by rendering only visible list items in the viewport to handle massive datasets efficiently, and reinforce it with concise examples or tests.
+Render only visible list items in the viewport to handle massive datasets efficiently.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.